SeismicData/SEIS-PROV/seis_prov.rst

-The most used entity in ``SEIS-PROV`` is the ``seis_prov:waveform_trace`` entity, describing a single continuous piece of waveform data. ``SEIS-PROV`` furthermore defines ``seis_prov::cross_correlation``, ``seis_prov:adjoint_source``, and other entities.
+The most used entity in ``SEIS-PROV`` is the ``seis_prov:waveform_trace`` entity, describing a single continuous piece of waveform data. ``SEIS-PROV`` furthermore defines ``seis_prov:cross_correlation``, ``seis_prov:adjoint_source``, and other entities.
 More entities will be added as the need arises.

-Each type of entity has a set of (optional) attributes, the ``seis_prov:waveform_trace`` entity for example has attributes denoting the network, station, location, and channel SEED identifies, the start time, sampling rate, the number of samples, and some more things.
+Each type of entity has a set of (optional) attributes, the ``seis_prov:waveform_trace`` entity for example has attributes denoting the network, station, location, and channel SEED identifies, the start time, sampling rate, the number of samples, and other things.

 Activities